Discordianism: POEE

 POEE LEGIONNAIRE DISCIPLES are authorized to initiate others as Discordian Society Legionnaires.
 PRIESTS appoint their own DEACONS.
 The POLYFATHER ordains Priests.
 I don't know about the POPES.

 Episkopos

-Episkoposes are the overseers of sects of Discordianism which they have created.
+Episkoposes are the overseers of sects of Discordianism which they have created, such as Robert Anton Wilson.
 They speak to Eris through the use of their pineal gland.
 It is said in Principia Discordia that Eris says different things to each listener.
 She may even say radically different things to each Episkopos, but all of what she says is equally her word (even if it contradicts another iteration of her word).

 Popes

 According to Principia Discordia, "every single man, woman, and child on this Earth" is a pope.
 Included in Principia Discordia is an official Pope card that may be reproduced and distributed freely to anyone and everyone.

 Saints

-There are also five classes of saints within Discordianism, who are those who best act as exemplars and are closer to perfection.
-Only the first of these classes "Saint Second Class" contains real human beings (deceased and alive), with higher classes reserved for fictional beings who, by virtue of being fictional, are better able to reach the Discordian view of perfection.
+There are five classes of saints within Discordianism, who are those who best act as exemplars and are closer to perfection.
+Only the first of these classes, "Saint Second Class", contains real human beings (deceased and alive), with higher classes reserved for fictional beings who, by virtue of being fictional, are better able to reach the Discordian view of perfection.

 An example of a second-class saint is Emperor Norton, a citizen in 19th-century San Francisco, who despite suffering delusions was beloved by much of the city.
 He is honoured as a saint within Discordianism for living his life according to truth as he saw it and a disregard for reality as others would perceive it.